roemvaar/cs_notes/computer_systems/os.md

  - Context Switch: how context switch works, how it's initiated by the OS and underlying hardware - in ARM and x86
  - IPC - Inter Process Communications
  - Multicore: fundamentals of concurrency constructs

+ - Interrupts:

+ When hardware wants to communicate with the system, it issues an interrupt that literrally interrupts the processor, which in turn interrupts the kernel.
+A number identifies interrupts and the kernel uses this number to execute a specific interrupt handler to process and respond to the interrupt.

+ In many OSs (including Linux), the interrupts don't run in process context.
+They run in an special interrupt context, that is not associated with any process.

 ## Virtualization